Rank Jumps and Growth of Shafarevich--Tate Groups for Elliptic Curves in $\mathbb{Z}/p\mathbb{Z}$-Extensions: Rank Jump in Degree- Galois Extensions

 In \cite[Theorem 1]{Dok07}, T.~Dokchitser showed that given an elliptic curve $E_{/\Q}$, there are infinitely many $\Z/3\Z$ extensions where the rank jumps.
 More recently, B.~Mazur and K.~Rubin have shown (see \cite[Theorem 1.2]{MR18}) that given an elliptic curve $E$, there is a positive density set of primes (call it $\mathcal{S}$) such that for each $p\in \mathcal{S}$ there are infinitely many cyclic degree-$p$ extensions over $\Q$ with $\rank_{\Z}(E(L)) = \rank_{\Z}(E(\Q))$.
 However, the result is unable to provide a positive proportion.
 Mazur--Rubin revisited this conjecture in a recent preprint (see \cite{MR19_arithmetic_conjectures}) and their heuristics, based on the distribution of modular symbols, predicts the same statement as the conjecture of David--Fearnley--Kisilevsky.

-\section{Rank Jump in Degree-$p$ Galois Extensions}
+\section{\texorpdfstring{Rank Jump in Degree-$p$ Galois Extensions}{}}

+Let $E_{/\Q}$ be a rank 0 elliptic curve and $p$ be an odd prime number.
 In this section, we are interested in studying two questions for a given pair $(E,p)$.
 First, we analyze in how many (or what proportion of) cyclic degree-$p$ Galois extensions over $\Q$ does the rank of $E$ \emph{not} jump.
-Next, we study the \emph{dual problem}, i.e., for what proportion of elliptic curves does the rank jump in at least one degree-$p$ Galois extension over $\Q$.
+This question is addressed in Theorem~\ref{infinitely many p extensions with no lambda jump}: for non-CM elliptic curves, the result is unconditional; whereas, for the CM-case we prove the same result under an additional independence hypothesis \ref{assmpn: enemy primes for CM}.
+Next, we study the \emph{dual problem}, i.e., for what proportion of elliptic curves does the rank \emph{not} jump in at least one degree-$p$ Galois extension over $\Q$.
+This question is discussed in Section~\ref{section: dual problem}.

 Even though such questions have been studied in the past, our approach involving Iwasawa theory is new.
 Let $E_{/\Q}$ be an elliptic curve with \emph{good ordinary reduction} at a fixed odd prime $p$.
-In Lemma \ref{lambda geq rank} we showed that over any number field, $\lambda(E/F)\geq \rank_{\Z}(E(F))$.
-It is well-known (see for example, \cite[Corollary 3.6]{KR21}) that if $E_{/\Q}$ is a rank 0 elliptic curve with good (ordinary) reduction at an odd prime $p$ then $\mu(E/\Q) = \lambda(E/\Q) = 0$ if and only if $\Selp =0$.
+In Lemma \ref{lambda geq rank} we showed that over any number field, $\lambda_p(E/F)\geq \rank_{\Z}(E(F))$.
+It is well-known (see for example, \cite[Corollary 3.6]{KR21}) that if $E_{/\Q}$ is a rank 0 elliptic curve with good (ordinary) reduction at an odd prime $p$ then $\mu_p(E/\Q) = \lambda_p(E/\Q) = 0$ if and only if $\Selp =0$.
 We remind the reader that in Proposition \ref{prop: greenberg} we showed that the triviality of $\Selp$ is observed \emph{often}.
 The same statement holds for any number field, under the additional hypothesis that the Shafarevich--Tate group is finite in every layer of its cyclotomic $\Z_p$-extension.
-Our key idea is to start with a rank 0 elliptic curve $E_{/\Q}$ for which $\mu(E/\Q) = \lambda(E/\Q)=0$ and count how often is $\mu(E/L) = \lambda(E/L) =0$, where $L/\Q$ is a cyclic degree-$p$ extension.
+Our key idea is to start with a rank 0 elliptic curve $E_{/\Q}$ for which $\mu_p(E/\Q) = \lambda_p(E/\Q)=0$ and count how often is $\mu_p(E/L) = \lambda_p(E/L) =0$, where $L/\Q$ is a cyclic degree-$p$ extension.

-For a number field $F$, it is possible that $\lambda(E/F)> \rank_{\Z}(E(F))$.
+For a number field $F$, it is possible that $\lambda_p(E/F)> \rank_{\Z}(E(F))$.
 So, our method fails to measure \emph{all} instances when the rank of the elliptic curve does not change; i.e., our results only provide a lower bound.
 However, we succeed in answering a stronger question, i.e., how often is the $p$-primary Selmer group $\Sel_{p^\infty}(E/F_{\cyc})$ trivial upon base-change.